frc3512/vxwx-rlogind/README.md

 ### Upload the Binary ###

 Building the software will generate a binary with the extension ".out" .
-This binary should uploaded by FTP to the path "/c/ni-rt/system/vxwx-rlogind.out" on the cRio controller.
+This binary should uploaded by FTP to the path "/c/ni-rt/system/vxwx-rlogind.out" on the cRIO controller.

 ### Edit ni-rt.ini ###

-An entry must also be added into the "/c/ni-rt.ini" configuration file on the cRio controller for the module to be loaded at startup.
+An entry must also be added into the "/c/ni-rt.ini" configuration file on the cRIO controller for the module to be loaded at startup.
 The ni-rt.ini file should be downloaded, edited, and the modified version uploaded.
 The file should be modified as follows:

 Locate the "STARTUP" section.
 ```